How to Track Time: Tools, Tips, and Templates That Save Hours

 Without regular follow-up, you won’t get a clear idea about your weaknesses and where to improve.

-No matter what, if you want to improve your productivity and efficiency, you must review your performance regularly.
+No matter what, if you want to improve your efficiency, you must review your performance regularly.

-These time-tracking software can provide reports automatically.
-So you can get an understanding about your effort and hard work.
+This time-tracking software can provide reports automatically.
+So you can get an understanding of your effort and hard work.

 If you analyze your time reports, you can avoid time overestimation, which often leads to missed deadlines.